liyupku2000/vue-component-holder/README.md

 # Plugin Configurations

 A "holder.config.js" file is used to configure the plugin.
 Place it at the same level with the "node_modules" folder where the plugin was installed.
-Normally, this configuration file should be placed in the project root folder.
+Normally, it should be placed in the project root folder.

 ```js
 /** holder.config.js */